gilch/hebigo/README.md

 and the compound hotword `unary:gets_block:` is the first hotword of the line, so it gets the indented block below the line.

-5. The special hotword `pass:` uses its first argument for the invocation.
+5. The special hotword `pass:` invokes its first argument, passing it the remainder.
-This allows you to invoke things that are not words, like lambda expressions.
+This allows you to invoke things that are not words, like lambda expressions:
 ```
 pass: foo a b
 pass: (lambda *a: a) 1 2 3